shopsys/shopsys/docs/storefront/gtm/intro.md

 ## getGtmPageInfoTypeForFriendlyUrl

-Function used to create page info objects for various entities which can be displayed on the friendly URL page.
+Function used to create page info objects for various entities, which can be displayed on the friendly URL page.
 It handles special cases, such as category detail, blog article detail, brand detail, and so on.
-If for some reason page type cannot be deterimed, it returns a default page info object.
+If, for some reason, page type cannot be determined, it returns a default page info object.

 ```ts
 export const getGtmPageInfoTypeForFriendlyUrl = (